 In some cases, usually related to specific visa schemes, overseas trained dentists may be required to complete the full ADC assessment process in order to register to practise with the DBA.

 If you have completed a general dental qualification in the United Kingdom, Ireland, New Zealand, Australia or Canada, as indicated above, you will need to download and complete the Application for initial assessment of overseas qualified dental practitioner form.

 1. Complete an application

-In order to complete a skills assessment, you must submit an Application for initial assessment of overseas qualified dental practitioner form to the ADC.
-The form can be downloaded here.
+To complete a skills assessment, you need to submit an Application for initial assessment of overseas qualified practitioner form.